 The marriage between Ernest H B Overton and Ethel M Beales was registered in the period between April and June 1927.
 The couple were married at the Methodist Church in Great Ellingham.

 Ethel left her post as a schoolmistress at Great Ellingham School on 25th April 1927.
 It is likely that her marriage to Ernest took place within a week or so of leaving the school.

 Ethel taught at both Great Ellingham and Rocklands School.
-Jean Watt’s informative book celebrating the centenary of the school, records that “E. Beales” was a pupil teacher at the school between 1906 and 1916.
+Jean Watt’s informative book celebrating the centenary of Great Ellingham Primary School, records that “E. Beales” was a pupil teacher at the school between 1906 and 1916.
 Ethel was then a teacher at the school until she left to marry in 1927.

-As Mrs E Overton, Ethel is listed under “Temporary Supply” at Great Ellingham School for the periods 1936 to 1946 and then between 1946, and 1956.
+The same book mentions that Ethel is listed under “Temporary Supply” at Great Ellingham School for periods between 1936 to 1946, and then between 1946 and 1956.

 Ethel, daughter of shoemaker Robert Beales

 Ethel was born in Great Ellingham in 1900.
 Given that the 1901 census captures seven month old Ethel with her parents and siblings in Chequers Lane, I think it most likely that Ethel was born in one of the clay and tiled cottages in Chequers Lane next to the Chequers Inn.

 Details of a proposed auction of three clay and tiled cottages, and a clay and tiled shed used as a bootmaker’s shop, situate in Chequers Lane appeared in the Eastern Daily Press on 28th May 1907 .
 The properties were said to be occupied by R Beales, Mrs Wright and Merton.
 Ethel’s father, Robert, used the clay and tiled shed as his bootmaker’s shop.